Achieving Agility Through Smarter Forecasting in the Supply Chain

 This message applies as meaningfully to business forecasting in supply chain operations, as well.
 The forecaster must strive to induce needed change – change in the way we deal with data quality and exploration, quantitative methods for forecast profile modeling, and uncertainty measurement.
 In the CPDF Agile Forecasting and Planning Workshops, the theme of navigating uncertainty is key to achieving agility through Smarter Forecasting in the Supply Chain.

-· Why a data-driven forecasting process is an essential component of effective demand planning and management practices, and
+· Why a consumer data-driven forecasting process is an essential component of effective demand planning and management practices, and

 · How Agile Forecasting® results from integrating predictive database decision support, automated statistical forecast modeling, forecast uncertainty measurement, and ongoing forecast performance evaluation within a firm’s business planning processes.